-As a graphic designer, you will be sketching out ideas when conceptualizing a design.
-The traditional pencil and paper is the most straightforward — and cheapest — option.
-However, oftentimes you will have to present the sketches to your client, which might be an issue if you’re working online.
-There are solutions, such as a scanner or camera, but it gets tedious after a while.
+As a graphic designer, part of your workflow usually involves sketching out ideas and concepts for a design.
+You can use the traditional method of pencil and paper to create your sketches, but oftentimes you will have to present them to the client, which might be an issue if you are working remotely.
+Of course there are workarounds such as a scanner or camera, but it can get tedious after a while.

 In my case, I decided to go with a graphics tablet.
-It is a hardware input device that allows you to draw digitally using a stylus.
-You will need practice to get used to drawing on a computer screen, but it’s worth it in the long run, especially if you’re looking to venture into illustration later on.
+It is a hardware input device that allows me to draw digitally using a stylus.
+It takes some practice to get used to drawing on a computer screen, but it’s definitely a useful skill to pick up, especially if you are looking to venture into digital illustration later on.

-You will need most of the tools listed above to work online as a freelance graphic designer.
-Fortunately, getting them is as easy as a click of the mouse, and the best part — you probably won’t be spending a dime.
+Based on my experience, even without Adobe you can still make do using the tools and open source software listed above to work online as a freelance graphic designer.
+Getting them is as easy as a click of the mouse, and the best part — you won’t need to spend a dime.
 So what are you waiting for?